Interested in A Year of Living Mindfully, but not sure if it's right for you?

 One thing I'd like you to know:

 I'm most proud of the completion rate of participants.
-In the past two years, there was a 95% and 92% completion rate amongst the women who registered.
+In the past three years, there has been an average of a 92% completion rate amongst the women who registered.

-Amongst the Soul Sisters, there are some who are returning to Soul Food again in 2018.
+Amongst the first Soul Sisters in 2017, there were some who are returned to Soul Food again in 2018.

 All this to say is that once women register, they are motivated to stick with it.

 If you'd like to register for